smart-edge-open/specs/doc/getting-started/on-premises/controller-edge-node-setup.md

 # Running playbooks

 For convenience, playbooks can be played by running helper deploy scripts.

+> NOTE: All nodes provided in the inventory might get rebooted during the installation.

 Convention for the scripts is: `action_mode[_group].sh`.
 Following scripts are available for On Premise mode:
   - `cleanup_onprem.sh`
   - `deploy_onprem_controller.sh`